Enough-Software/enough_mail_app/README.md

 * Experimental 'stack' display of messages
 * Share received attachments to other apps
 * Share files to Maily (Android only so far)
+* Search for messages, including universal search
+* Delete all messages in trash and junk folders or in a search result
+* Archive messages
+* Mark messages as junk / not junk
+* Select several messages at once with a long press

 ## Miss a feature or found a bug?